Don't believe everything you read

 “Yeah, I don’t know . . . maybe,” Dougie said doubtfully.
 “But we can find you something anyway.
 This stuff has probably been up here for a hundred years or more.
 My great-uncle Edmund was the oldest in a big family.
 He inherited this house before Grandma Rose was even born.
-She says the attic was full of old stuff when she was a little girl, and Edmund stopped letting her come up here when she was only eight.
+She says the attic was already full of old stuff when she was a little girl, and Edmund stopped letting her come up here when she was only eight.
 He was a real hermit, I only met him a couple of times when Grandma coaxed him out for a family reunion.”

 * * * * * * *

 Spofford asserts that Mesmer's method can be enhanced by the effect of various soporific compounds.
 Even the pedestrian demon rum may be of use in gaining power over another’s will.
 This revelation may well be the final key to achieving my aims.

 Dougie felt a thrill of excitement as he read through the journal and realized that Roderick had been more than just Spofford’s friend.
 He soon confirmed that Roderick had gone far beyond hypnosis.

 Spofford is a timid fool.
 We stand at the doorway to great power but he refuses to pass through and claim a greater destiny.
 His pious remorse only draws suspicion.
 I will conduct further experiments on subject L by myself.

 The journal contained detailed accounts of Roderick’s occult research and the many experiments that eventually led to his success.
 Roderick had learned to bend other people’s will to his own purposes.
 He hadn’t shared his success with Spofford, but did allow him to serve as a scapegoat.
 Spofford had thought he was being honorable by protecting Roderick, never suspecting that he’d been influenced by supernatural means.